LA Larsen Group

 Figure 1.
 Developmental stages of the heart (Koefoed et al., 2014).

 Development of the heart is coordinated by a significant number of cellular signaling networks like the Hedgehog, WNT, TGF-beta signaling pathways.
-Furthermore, most of the known human CHD disease genes are involved in different aspects of cellular signaling (figure 2).
+Furthermore, many known human CHD disease genes are involved in different aspects of cellular signaling (figure 2).
 Thus, we are also interested in exploring the mechanisms and organelles which regulate signaling transduction during heart development and cardiomyogenesis, for example the primary cilium.

 Current Project Areas